openstack-archive/kiloeyes/vagrant/README.md

 Usage:
 ======
 You can install everything onto one machine or you can choose install different components onto different servers.
-Currently python-keystonemiddleware which is used by kiloeyes for security, but its dependencies conflict with agent dependcies, so kiloeyes currently can not co-exist with agent on a signle machine.
-It is best to have kiloeyes and agent installed onto the separate machines to avoid the installation headaches.
-This vagrant project uses configuration files in directory vagrant/onvm/conf.
-File nodes.conf.yml is used to configure how many nodes to install various components, ids.conf.yml file is used to save credentials.
+It is best to have kiloeyes and agent installed onto the separate machines.
+In a typical production environment, you would most likely install agents onto systems that you want Kiloeyes to monitor.
+For a development environment, you can simply install everything onto one machine.
+This vagrant project uses configuration files in directory vagrant/onvm/conf to install various components.
+File nodes.conf.yml is used to configure how many nodes to install and what to be installed on which nodes. ids.conf.yml file is used to save credentials.

 Here is an example::